volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 Most of us have never thought of standing on the other side and looking at a problem from a different angle - from the perspective of an answerer, not an asker.

 The question is - why?
-Surely we have enough experience to describe at least one problem we have faced recently, and the solution has been found to solve it.
+Surely we have enough experience to describe at least one problem we have faced recently, and a solution has been found to solve it.

-In this article I will try to convince you why blogging is cool and what benefits it brings (in my opinion) and why you should start blogging right away.
+In this article I will try to convince you why blogging is cool and what benefits it brings (**in my opinion**) and why you should start blogging right away.

 ## Pay the Debt

-The first and most important reason is to "Pay the Debt".
+The first and most important reason is to "**Pay the Debt**".
 We all have a big debt to pay to less experienced developers, like those we learned from had.

 Sounds weird?
 Let me explain.